Worldbuilding tools

 Each entry’s connections

 Open any entry to reach its profile: its fields and notes, its relationships, the timeline moments it appears in, and, for places, the locations it contains.
-A Linked from list gathers every other entry that points at this one, whether through a linked-entry field, the place it sits in, an event set there, or a mention in another entry's notes.
-It is the wiki's "what links here", so you can see at a glance how connected a character or place is and reach any of those entries in one click.
+A Linked from list gathers every other entry that points at this one, whether through a linked-entry field, the place it sits in, an event set there, a map it is pinned on, or a mention in another entry’s notes.
+It is the wiki’s “what links here”, so you can see at a glance how connected a character or place is and reach any of those entries in one click.
 When the world is public, visitors see the profile too, read-only.

 Deleting a world